gdg-space-coast/zeppelin/_posts/2014-09-28-design-sprint.markdown

 #### What is the process?

 Here is a quick look at an early version of the Design Sprint from 2012.
-Jake Knapp from <a href="http://www.gv.com/">Google Ventures</a> quickly outlines the Design Sprint process with an example from their work with start-up <a href="http://www.custommade.com/">CustomMade</a>.
+Jake Knapp from <a href="http://www.gv.com/">Google Ventures</a> quickly outlines the Design Sprint process with an example from their work with startup <a href="http://www.custommade.com/">CustomMade</a>.

 <iframe width="560" height="315" src="//www.youtube.com/embed/qvdO0G4uQgc" frameborder="0" allowfullscreen></iframe>